EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

 you can use a card definition such as the one below.
 Here, when a row in the Temperature column is tapped, a More Info popup will be displayed for the entity.

+The entity does not need to be specified -- the row entity will automatically be used.

 (Alternatively, you can set `clickable=true` on the entire card to perform the `more-info` Action on all columns of the card if you don't plan to use any other actions.)